 The day that Tom finally decided to make an effort to stop knocking on the bathroom door when he was home alone just so happened to be the same day that his mom decided to pay him a surprise visit.

-Click the link below to download your preferred file type.
+Click the link below to download a PDF.
 As always, comments, concerns and criticism would be greatly appreciated.

 Everyone in the tiny bar where the two of them had met was silent, watching the adorable exchange.
 Many of the people were friends that she had invited along, so they could be there during this big moment for the two of them.